Piggyback Mortgage Calculator

 What the result shows and does not show

-Shows: the combined monthly principal and interest payment across both loans; how the second loan rate affects total outgoings; sensitivity to deposit size and property price; comparison with a single conventional loan.
+Shows: the combined monthly principal and interest payment across both loans; how the second loan rate affects total outgoings; sensitivity to deposit size and property price.

-Does not show: mortgage insurance premiums on the conventional alternative (enter them manually if needed); impact of tax relief on interest (if available in your jurisdiction); early repayment penalties; the risk that second-lien rates may rise at renewal while first-lien rates stay fixed; lender availability or approval odds; the legal or administrative complexity of managing two separate loans.
+Does not show: mortgage insurance premiums; the impact of tax relief on interest (if available in your jurisdiction); early repayment penalties; the risk that second-lien rates may rise at renewal while first-lien rates stay fixed; lender availability or approval odds; the legal or administrative complexity of managing two separate loans.

 Educational illustration

 This calculator is designed for illustrative purposes.
 Results estimate monthly payments based on the inputs you enter.
 Actual costs depend on your lender's terms, current market rates, your credit profile, and the property location.
-Use this output to compare loan structures in principle, then verify all figures with a lender or mortgage broker before committing.
+This output compares loan structures in principle; the figures can be checked against a lender or broker quote.

 Inputs